 Fabric

 Not only does fabric on the ceiling make a style statement, it also offers some sound reduction value.
 Upholstered ceilings are an elegant look.
-This charming foyer by Lilse McKenna has an upholstered ceiling with mitered trim that gives the flat ceiling the illusion of being peaked.
+An upholstered ceiling with mitered trim can give a flat ceiling the illusion of being peaked.
+This article from House Beautiful has a gallery of tented ceiling inspiration1

 Hand Painted Designs